Radio broadcast assistant

 - the capacity to work as part of a team

-- the ability to plan, prioritise and work under pressure
+- the ability to plan, prioritise, and work well under pressure

-- a clear speaking voice - can also be an asset.
+- a clear speaking voice can also be a valuable asset.

 Work experience